orion78fr/orion-discord-bot/README.md

 # Orion Discord Bot
 A small discord bot made in rust, it'll probably be poorly coded, misuses its dependencies etc...
-If you still want to help, feel free to open an issue or a pull request.